nekt/csaw_esc_2015/README.md

 ------------

-Teams are asked to submit their qualification report to `csaw-esc at isis.poly.edu` by September 18, 2015.
+Teams are asked to submit their qualification report to `csaw-esc at isis.poly.edu` by **September 25, 2015**.
 The qualified teams will be announced on September 27, 2015 and the final report is due November 8, 2015.
 Finalists will compete on-site in New York during the Cyber Security Awareness Week (November 12-14, 2015).
 Teams can register at `csaw.engineering.nyu.edu/esc/register`.